qir-alliance/qat/docs/src/UserGuide/LogicSeparation.md

 }
 ```

-TODO(tfr): add support for load.
-In the above program, the original instructions
+In the above program, the original instructions are rearranged into blocks
-are rearranged into blocks following the pattern previously discussed with an
+following the pattern previously discussed with an `entry` block, a `load`
-`entry` block, a `load` block, a `quantum` program block, a `readout` block and
+block, a `quantum` program block, a `readout` block and a `post-classical`
-a `post-classical` processing block.
-Visualised in as above the blocks are
-executed as follows:
+processing block.
+Visualised in as above the blocks are executed as follows:

 ```
     Classical             PPU-SPU             Quantum